-When you want to start a marathon project it’s very important that you know your starting point.
-So, let me point that out.
-Start gradually, be patient and prudent.
-This principle is based on the need to be patient with the training.
-Your body needs time to gradually becoming stronger.
-How to run for a marathon as a challenge, will particular loads bone, cartilage and tendons, which require time to adapt regular training.
-Bones tendons and muscles recover in different pace.
-The philosophy is that you do not increase your training volume by more than 5 to 10 percent on a weekly basis.
+How to run for a marathon – a great challenge aims to show a marathon training overview and the challenge will particularly load bone, cartilage and tendons, which require time to adapt to regular training.
+Bones tendons and muscles recover at a different pace.
+The philosophy is that you do not increase your training volume by more than 5 to 10 percent weekly.

 It may be necessary to adjust these goals, and hence adjust the training program against the new goals.
-Thus, the training program must be flexible with space for change, particularly in relation to the adjustment of the training because of the risk of injuries.
+Thus, the training program must be flexible with space for change, particularly with the adjustment of the training because of the risk of injuries.
 A personal training program can give your running ambitions a clear priority and keep your focus on track.

 Tapering Period in How to Run a Marathon